ybivanov/QA-and-Automation-101/lesson05/README.md

-# Lesson 5 - Unit Testing and Continuous Integration
+# Unit Testing and Continuous Integration

 ## What is unit testing